Jnxvln/juicy-tales-website/app/tales/the-juice/Usage-Notes.md

 With the necessity of using `react state`, as well as the `framer-motion` animation library, `use client` will most likely be required. [_Redundant?
 Remove?
 Any possible exceptions?_]

 ### IMPORTS
-Any required imports including custom components as well as other installed libraries.
+Any required imports including custom components and other installed libraries.

 ### TYPES
 **`TStanza`**